-Ordinance 9098 is presented for council consideration to level the playing field between landline phone companies and wireless companies.
+In addition, the amendment will level the playing field between landline phone companies and wireless companies.
 The ordinance simply adds mobile telecommunications services as subject to the occupational tax.
 In order to allow time for the implementation of this ordinance by wireless companies, the ordinance is drawn up to take effect March 1, 2007.
-The occupation fee would be changed to all wireless pones with billing addresses in the city limits.
+The occupation fee would be charged to all wireless phones with billing addresses in the city limits.

-Multiple communities throughout Nebraska have enacted a similar tax at a higher percentage.
+Multiple communities throughout Nebraska have enacted a similar tax.
+These include Bellevue, Columbus, Lincoln, Omaha, South Sioux City, Norfolk, Seward and Elkhorn.
 Please refer to the attached chart concerning communities who have already enacted an occupation fee.
 Administration is recommending the same percentage for mobile phones as enacted in 1958 for landline phones, 3%.